-1. Check that the electrical supply to the control panel and burner are turned off.

-- 2. Switch the burner On/Off switch to 'OFF' position. - 3.
+- 1. Check that the electrical supply to the control panel and burner are turned off. - 2.
+Switch the burner On/Off switch to 'OFF' position. - 3.
 Set the Fuel Selector to 'Gas'. - 4.
-Ensure that the gas manual isolation valves are closed. - 5.
+Ensure that the gas manual isolation valve is closed. - 5.
 Check that the gas pipework between the plant isolation valve and the safety-shut-off valve has been tested for soundness and purged in accordance with an appropriate procedure, for example IGE/UP/1 'Soundness testing and purging on industrial and commercial premises'. - 6.
-If a gas booster is fitted, ensure that it is turned on. - 7.
-Remove the cover from the low gas pressure switch and fit a temporary link between terminals 2 and 3.
-Replace the cover. - 8.
+Set the Hand/Auto switch on the control panel to the 'Hand' position. - 7.
+If a gas booster is fitted, ensure that it is turned on. - 8.
 Establish the electrical supply to the control panel.
-Press the sequence controller re-set button if necessary.
-If the sequence controller is not at its start position it will motor round to its start position and wait.
-This indicates that the Landis & Staefa LDU11 valve proving system has not completed its check cycle satisfactorily. - 9.
+Press the re-set button if necessary. - 10.
 Ensure that the flame detection system detects the presence of a simulated flame or, where permissible an independent flame source.